robertoalcantara/cextfire/README.md

 ## Contribution
 We appreciate your opinion.
 Please fell free to share ideas about this proposal.
 Will help a lot, specially if you have an easy way to solve these problems.
-For now thanks to Shaun and Robson for the tips on Calico's slack channel.
+For now thanks to Shaun and Robson for the tips and ideas on Calico's slack channel.

 ```